-Is Clinical Hypnotherapy The Alternative Treatment Of Choice For Hot Flashes?
+Is Clinical Hypnotherapy For Hot Flashes The Alternative Treatment Of Choice?

 Breast cancer survivors that usually have to go through chemotherapy treatments experience the unavoidable and often irritating side effects associated with having hot flashes.
 The traditional medical environment typically offers interventions that are aligned with medical pharmaceuticals, however there are often riddled with side effects and have very limited relief to begin with.
 Case studies have been offered in recent years highlighting the use of clinical hypnosis to treat these symptoms.

 What Is A Hot Flash And What Are The Symptoms?

 Hot flashes are associated with changes in the circulatory system that happens as a woman gets older.
 A feeling of extreme heat throughout the body as well as flushing occurs to make the person feel uncomfortable.
 Excessive sweating may happen as a result in the attempt for the body to cool down.
 A person may also feel chills throughout the body as well as having an increased heart rate.
 These events usually occur at night which makes it harder for the person to get a good night’s rest.

 In the 2010 issue of the International Journal of Women’s Health, researchers made the correlation between anxiety and stress that is associated with a person experiencing hot flashes.
 Since there are multiple case studies highlighting the positive outcome of patients using clinical hypnotherapy to address issues of anxiety, these researchers made the supposition that hypnosis by default would have favorable outcomes to reduce night sweats.